• More from M-W

 COMMENTS

-1. what is the meaning of presentation
+1. What is the full meaning of presentation?

 3. Presentation Definition & Meaning